HenrikHummelgren/vaadin-yarn-shop-demo/README.md

 Among the new functionality is links between the different options in the drawer on the lefthand side.
 You go to the linked object by double-clicking on the row.
 There is also an explicit link from Yarn to Alternative Yarn which is shown as a separate column in the table.

 Both the application and the MySql database are built as docker containers.
 For more information on how to build the application and database parts, see the README files in their folders.

+You need the following development tools to build and deploy as described in the documentation:
+ * Java JDK 11 or later
+ * Maven 3
+ * Docker

+To develop the applications you need IntelliJ IDEA or another IDE that supports Java.

 Below is described how to deploy them on a server.